Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting: Results

 We first focus on pan-Arctic sea ice area anomalies, using SIC, SST, and SLP predictor data, and a 12 month embedding window.
 Fig.~\ref{fig:arctic_traj} shows a sample forecast trajectory compared to the ground truth.
 While too much predictive value should not be inferred from single sample trajectories, it is common for forecasts to falter when near zero, as there is difficulty in determining the sign of the future anomaly when the state is very near climatology, even with dynamic information encoded into the forecasting scheme.
 We show the degradation of the forecasts as lead times increase in Fig.~\ref{fig:arctic_lags}, where forecasts are performed with 0, 3, 6, 9, and 12 month lead times.
 The initial reconstruction matches the truth reasonably well, and forecasts become increasingly smoothed out towards climatology with increasing lead time.

 To quantify forecast skill, we consider the error metrics from Sect.~\ref{subsec:error_metrics} averaged over all forecasts initialized in the test period (400 years of monthly data, minus the length of the embedding window).
-In Fig.~\ref{fig:arctic_pc}, we show pattern correlation conditioned on target month for prediction and lead time, for KAF and damped persistence forecasts as a benchmark for comparison.
-The same information conditioned on the initial month of prediction rather than the target month is also in the figure, though for the remainder of this paper the results are presented in reference to the target month only.
+In Fig.~\ref{fig:arctic_pc}, we show pattern correlation conditioned on initial month of prediction and lead time, for KAF and damped persistence forecasts as a benchmark for comparison.
 Lines corresponding to sea ice reemergence phenomena are overlaid in Fig.~\ref{fig:arctic_pc}.
 One line originates in September, and follows predictions symmetric about that month, meaning a prediction initialized $n$ months before September is targeting $n$ months after September.
 This represents the 'melt-to-growth' sea ice reemergence limb.
 A similar line is drawn originating from March, corresponding to the 'growth-to-melt' sea ice reemergence limb.
+Increased skill is expected to appear along these lines due to sea ice reemergence aiding the predictions.

 These reemergence lines align more closely with the damped persistence forecasts areas of success than with KAF, and in particular the March limb does not correspond to predictive skill beyond 6 months in the KAF forecasts.
 However, a wider band of skill in the KAF forecasts envelopes the 'melt-to-growth' limb than in the damped persistence forecast.
 Note that due to the reconstruction error at lead time 0 in KAF forecasts, we would not necessarily expect exact alignment with the reemergence limbs.